murnanedaniel/exatrkx-ctd2020/README.md

 These four folders (embedding, filter, doublet GNN & triplet GNN) can be downloaded from [NEED TO CONFIRM DOWNLOAD LOCATION](www.google.com).

 Assuming these have been downloaded and stored in `/artifact/storage/path/[metric_learning_emb, metric_learning_filter, doublet_gnn, triplet_gnn]`, we alter a config file to point to `/artifact/storage/path`, as well as intermediate data and final seed data in `/data/storage/path/`.
 To differentiate this run, we give it a name.
-An example config file `seed_example.yaml` with the experiment name "Seeding_Example" is in [the seed config folder](Seeding/src/configs).
+An example config file `seed_example.yaml` with the experiment name "Seeding_Example" is in [the seed configd folder](Seeding/configs).
 We run
 ```
-python pipeline.py Seeding/config/seed_example.yaml seed
+python pipeline.py Seeding/configs/seed_example.yaml seed
 ```

 This will produce a full set of event files in the seed folder (note that seeding is the default, so the `seed` specification is actually unnecessary in this case).